-Let us just continue our journey of familiarizing with important QTP concept of adding checkpoints in today’s QTP tutorial too.
-In previous tutorial we learned how to add Standard and Image checkpoints in QTP tests.
+Let us just continue our journey of familiarizing with the important QTP concept of adding checkpoints in today’s QTP tutorial too.
+In a previous tutorial, we learned how to add Standard and Image checkpoints in QTP tests.

 In today’s QTP training session we will learn how to insert Bitmap and Text Checkpoints in QTP tests.